andrewhuang2019/EECS348Project/README.md

 T = !(T & T)  [Variable defined in terms of itself]
 True | F  [Inconsistent characters]

-More examples can be found in the Test Cases document linked [here](urlplaceholder)
+More examples can be found in the [Test Cases](urlplaceholder) document.

 ## Quick Start (How to Run):